Donaldson-Thomas invariants of local elliptic surfaces via the topological vertex: Introduction

 The ratio $\DThat (X)/\DThat_{\fiber}(X)$ can be considered as the generating function for the connected invariants in the classes $B+dF$.
 This series has a particularly nice form and can be written in terms of classical Jacobi forms.
 Consider the Dedekind eta function and the Jacobi theta function

 \begin{corollary} The partition function of the connected invariants is given as follows

 \end{corollary}

-In the case where $S \rightarrow \PP^1$ is an elliptically fibered $K3$ surface, the above series specializes to the well-known Katz-Klemm-Vafa formula.
-Because $X$ is non-compact, the connected series is required to obtain the KKV formula.
-Our result provides a new derivation of the KKV formula for primitive classes.
+In the case where $S \rightarrow \PP^1$ is an elliptically fibered K3 surface, the above series specializes (up to a factor of $q$) to the reciprocal of $\eta^{24}\Theta^{2}$, the unique Jacobi cusp form of weight 10 and index 1.
+This is the Jacobi form appearing in the well-known Katz-Klemm-Vafa formula.
+In order to obtain the KKV formula, we require the connected series, because $X$ is non-compact.

+Our result provides a new derivation of the KKV formula for primitive classes\footnote{At least for the Euler characteristic version of the Donaldson-Thomas invariants.
+For the Behrend function weighted Donaldson-Thomas invariants, we require Conjecture~\ref{conj: Behrend fnc conj}, see Theorem~\ref{thm: DT(X) assuming the Behrend function conjecture} below.}.
 The KKV formula was proved in all curve classes in \cite{Pandharipande-Thomas-KKV}.
-Ours is the first derivation of the KKV formula, which does not depend on the Kawai-Yoshioka formula \cite{Kawai-Yoshioka}.
+The appearance of the Jacobi form $\eta^{24} \Theta^{2}$ in previous proofs of the KKV formula \cite{Maulik-Pandharipande-Thomas, Pandharipande-Thomas-KKV} ultimately comes from the calculation of Euler characteristics of relative Hilbert schemes of points on curves on K3 by Kawai-Yoshioka \cite{Kawai-Yoshioka}.
+Our derivation of the KKV formula is the first that does not depend on the Kawai-Yoshioka formula.

-Our results can be extended to apply to the usual (Behrend function weighted) Donaldson-Thomas invariants if we assume a general conjecture which we formulate in Section~\ref{sec: Behrend}.
+Our results can be extended to apply to the usual (Behrend function weighted) Donaldson-Thomas invariants if we assume a general conjecture that we formulate in Section~\ref{sec: Behrend}.
 Our conjecture relates the Behrend function at subschemes with embedded points to the value of the Behrend function at the underlying Cohen-Macaulay subscheme and may be of independent interest.

 \begin{theorem} Assume that Conjecture~\ref{conj: Behrend fnc conj} holds, then

 and

 under the change of variables